saving-satoshi/saving-satoshi-backend/README.md

 4. Run `make run` to start the server.
 5. To stop the server, run `ctlr C`, then run `make stop-deps` to stop the database.

-## Running the Project After Initial Setup
+## Running the roject after initial setup

 1. Run `make start-deps` to start the database.
 2. Run `make run` to start the project.